khalidrafi6/KhalidShell/content/en/posts/firefox-android-desktop-extensions.md

 - **Compatibility Issues**: Some desktop extensions may not work properly on Android, as they aren't optimized for mobile.
 - **Performance Impact**: Extensions designed for desktop might slow down your browser or drain battery life.
 - **Request Official Support**: If an extension doesn't work, consider contacting the developer to request an Android-compatible version.

-### Troubleshooting
-- If the Debug Menu doesn't appear, restart Firefox and try again.
-- Ensure you're using the latest version of Firefox for Android.

 By following these steps, you can enjoy your favorite desktop extensions on Firefox for Android.
 Happy browsing!